 Kakani Hike

 Another promising hike is to Kakani, Nuwakot.
-En route, you can encounter different animals.
+Along the way, you can encounter various animals.
 The hike offers stunning views of the Himalayan range, including peaks like Ganesh Himal and Langtang.
 Recently, Kakani has become a popular hiking spot.

 Champadevi Hike

 It is one of the easiest and shortest hiking trails from Lalitpur.
-The trail leads to the hilltop, where a temple of Goddess Champadevi exists.
+The trail leads to the hilltop, where a temple dedicated to Goddess Champadevi stands.
 It also allows a scenic view of the Kathmandu Valley.

 Phulchowki Hike